-When you start planning a Universal Orlando vacation it is important to understand the Universal theme parks, what type of tickets to purchase as well as how to plan your Universal Orlando itinerary.
-We have planned many visits to Universal and it is an awesome place to spend a day, 3 days, or even a week.
+When you start to plan a Universal Orlando vacation it is important to understand the Universal theme parks, what type of tickets to purchase as well as how to plan your Universal Orlando itinerary.
+This is our full guide to planning a trip to Universal Orlando.

 When planning a Universal Orlando vacation there are a few questions to ask yourself to help you plan the best trip for your family.